syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if number is not a valid octal number and if if places is negative.
+#NUM! - occurs if number is not a valid octal number and if if places is negative.

-&#35;VALUE! - occurs if places is non-numeric.
+#VALUE! - occurs if places is non-numeric.

 #### Example: